 DOT Hazardous Waste Label Examples:

-- Markings must be durable
+- Be durable

-- Markings must be in English
+- Be in English

 - Proper shipping name and identification number

-- Technical name (if required)
+- Technical names (if required)

 - Special permit number

-- Consignors or consignees name and address
+- Consignor’s or consignee’s name and address

 This marking is the package-orientation marking.
-It is applied to any package which holds inner containers of liquid hazardous materials.
+It is applied to any package that holds inner containers of liquid hazardous materials.
 Inner packaging may be non-specification containers made of glass or earthenware, plastic or metal.